genshibangou16/dump1090-fa-Mobile-UI/README.md

 # Note
 I tried to pack all of features into one CSS file, so there might be some strange point.
 And... what's IE?
-I don't know about it.
+I don't know about it. lol
 Please don't blame for immaturity, but I welcome point out my misstake and reform measures.